pulseio/fibered-flow/Readme.md

 }).values();
 ```

-### quickest(fn) - get first result
+### quickest(fn) - quick quickest result

 Run a mapping function over all the items in an iterator, but unlike
-map, and return the quickest result to come back.
+map, return the result of the first function to complete

 ```javascript
 var quickest = flow.iterator(['google.com', 'foo.com']).quickest(function(site){